York College Research Requirement

 - Social Work 360

 There are two major reasons for this research requirement: First, it provides students and faculty with an organized participant pool that enables them to conduct human research at York College.
-Second, it provides a valuable educational experience for students by a) exposing you first-hand to the techniques and procedures of research in the social sciences, b) giving you an understanding of the function of research and the role of the researcher in psychology, and finally, c) offering you an opportunity to learn about your reactions in specific situations.
+Second, it provides a valuable educational experience for students by a) exposing you first-hand to the techniques and procedures of research in the social sciences, b) giving you an understanding of the function of research and the role of the researcher in psychology, and finally, c) offering you an opportunity to learn about your reactions to specific situations.

 This exposure can be gained either by participating in ongoing research studies at York College, and/or research-related alternative assignments.